Irinej, Serbian Patriarch: Abortion

 Irinej was firmly against abortion.
 In 2017, he stated in a local newspaper that it is "a woman's duty to give birth in order to regenerate the nation".

 In 2019 he condemned a performance by women's rights activists, which placed an apron saying 'Abortion is a Woman's Right' on a monument to his predecessor Patriarch Pavle in Belgrade.
 "Doing something like this is shameful, whatever the reason.
-It’s not nice," he said, recalling that the church and Patriarch Pavle were opposed to abortion.
+It’s not nice," he said, recalling that the Church and Patriarch Pavle were opposed to abortion.

-Homosexuality
+LGBT

-Irinej was openly against of the freedom of expression of the LGBTI community in Serbia.
+Irinej was openly against of the freedom of expression of the LGBT community in Serbia.
 In 2011, Irinej labelled the planned pride parade in Belgrade a "pestilence" and a "parade of shame".

-In October 2012, Irinej wrote to Serbian Prime Minister Ivica Dačić to express concern over the "moral" image of Belgrade and Serbia, "our centuries-long Christian culture and the dignity of our family, as the foundation block of humankind".
+In October 2012, Irinej wrote to Serbian prime minister Ivica Dačić to express concern over the moral image of Belgrade and Serbia, "our centuries-long Christian culture and the dignity of our family, as the foundation block of humankind".
 "I am writing to you all on behalf of the Serbian Orthodox Church and its followers ...
 Authorities must take immediate action to bring this scandal to a halt".

 In 2014, in an interview for Nedeljnik, he stated: "I feel sorry for those people who belong to the so-called gay community.
 It is a disorder or deviation of human nature.
 I can understand them, as well as their problem, but I cannot understand what they impose on us and what they show in public."
-He denounced the Belgrade Pride as "immoral" and "imposed by the homosexual lobby and their mentors from Western Europe".
+He denounced Belgrade Pride as "immoral" and "imposed by the homosexual lobby and their mentors from Western Europe".

 In 2017, when Ana Brnabić was appointed the Serbian prime minister, the first openly gay person to serve in the office, Irinej did not openly criticise the choice of Serbian President Aleksandar Vučić: "The Serbian Orthodox Church does not peek through other people’s windows and does not deal with the private lives of state officials," a press release stated.
 "It is extremely irresponsible to present scandalous details or someone’s personal temptations to the media and thus expose people to potential danger.
-The church never condemns.
+The Church never condemns.
 It condemns only sin, only evil, and pities man."